···

 One Slip, Everything Ruined

 One cookie and the diet is over.
-One bad meeting and the whole day is ruined.
-One mistake and you're back to square one.
-The mind doesn't register partial — it only sees complete success or total failure.
-The all-or-nothing math is exhausting.
+One bad conversation and the whole friendship is questioned.
+The mind doesn't register partial — it only sees complete success or total failure, and everything in between gets erased.

 People Become Categories